PrakharParakh/PokiCards/README.md

 ## Contributing

 If you'd like to contribute to the app, please submit a pull request or open an issue for suggestions.

----

-This roadmap gives you a clear structure for developing and scaling the PokiCardsApp with upcoming features and improvements.